arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Execution adapters

 The computation graph uses `ExecuteMergeMethodTask.from_parameters()` with resolved planner settings.
-Missing optional inputs retain their positions and coefficients; loaded tensor shapes, devices, and input contracts are checked at execution time.
+Input contracts are checked during planning and again with the loaded tensors at execution time.

 In YAML and raw-PyTorch configurations, shared parameter filters match the output tensor name; per-input filters match each source tensor's name.
 An implicitly